neopsis/envas-commons/README.md

 Envas commons is a [Niagara](http://www.tridium.com) module containing useful utilities for Niagara development.
-While developing our [Envas](http://www.envas.com) framework, we've found that we need tools that Niagara framework can not offer us.
+While developing our [Envas](http://www.envas.com) framework, we've found that we need tools that a Niagara framework cannot offer us.
-Envas commons packs some usefull open source projects and a lot of our Java code into a free Niagara module.
-Envas commons is licensed under Apache 2.0 license.
+Envas commons packs some useful open source projects and a lot of our Java code into a free Niagara module.
+Envas commons are licensed under the Apache 2.0 license.

 You can download the compiled and with Neopsis certificate signed module `envasCommons-rt.jar` from [project release menu](https://github.com/neopsis/envas-commons/releases).

+> The project contains two branches.
+In the `main` branch you can find the version for Niagara4.
+> In the `N5` branch you can find the version for Niagara5.

 #### Message Bus